sebnozzi/minimicro-bmfont/README.md

 Explanation:

-1. The module needs to be imported
+1. The module `bmfontRendering` needs to be imported
 2. Call the `loadFont` function, passing a path to the PNG (glyphs) file and a path to the text-based "descriptor" file (usually with ".fnt" extension, but possibly also ".txt").
 This will return a `Font` instance.
 3. Instantiate a "renderer".
 In this example a "baseline" renderer has been instantiated and the default "gfx" `PixelDisplay` was passed as a rendering "target".
 4. Render text on the specified "target".